GoMetric/swagger-ui-consolidated/README.md

 ## Configuration

-Application reads its configuration from `config.json` file located in root of work directory.
+Application reads its configuration from `config.json` file located in work directory.
-In Docker environment works in workdir `/var/www/swagger-ui`.
+In Docker environment workdir is `/var/www/swagger-ui`.

-You may pass configuration in `APP_CONFIG` environment variable and it's content will be stored during initiation of container, or you may mount your own configuration file.
+You may pass configuration in `APP_CONFIG` environment variable and it's content will be stored during initiation of container, or you may mount your own configuration file during build of own image.

 Example configuration: